 \subsubsection{LLMs as Surrogate Models}

-A prominent \gls{llm}-driven strategy positions these models as surrogate models within optimization loops.
-Typically implemented as \gls{gpr}, surrogate models learn from prior data to approximate costly feature-outcome landscapes, which are often computationally and time-consuming to evaluate, thereby guiding the acquisition.
-A proposed advantage of the \glspl{llm} offer major advantages in this role primarily through strong low-data performance compared to classical \gls{ml} optimization methods.
+A prominent \gls{llm}-driven strategy positions these models as surrogate models within optimization loops \autocite{yu2025collaborative}.
+Surrogate models---often implemented as \gls{gpr}---learn from prior data to approximate costly feature-outcome landscapes, which are often computationally expensive and time-consuming to evaluate, thereby guiding the acquisition.
+A proposed advantage of the \glspl{llm} in this role is relatively better low-data performance compared to classical \gls{ml} optimization methods.
 Their \gls{icl} capability enables task demonstration with minimal prompt examples while leveraging chemical knowledge from pre-training to generate accurate predictions.
-This allows \glspl{gpm} to compensate for sparse experimental data effectively.
+This allows \glspl{llm} to compensate for sparse experimental data effectively.
 However, \glspl{llm} are less robust than \gls{gpr} due to their tendency to hallucinate.

-\textcite{ramos2023bayesian} demonstrated the viability of this paradigm through a simple yet effective framework that combines \gls{icl} using only one example in the prompt with a \gls{bo} workflow.
-Their \gls{bo}-\gls{icl} approach uses few-shot examples formatted as question-answer pairs, where the \gls{llm} generates candidate solutions conditioned on prior successful iterations.
+\textcite{ramos2023bayesian} demonstrated the use of this low-data regime through a framework that combines \gls{icl} using only one example in the prompt with a \gls{bo} workflow.
+Their \gls{bo}-\gls{icl} approach uses $k$-shot examples formatted as question-answer pairs, where the \gls{llm} generates candidate solutions conditioned on prior successful iterations.
 These candidates are ranked using an acquisition function, with top-$k$ selections integrated into subsequent prompts to refine predictions iteratively.
-Remarkably, this method achieved high performance in optimizing catalytic reaction conditions, even matching the top-1 accuracies on the evaluated benchmarks compared to classical \gls{bo} methods.
+Interestingly, in the reported experiments, the method performed competitively, matching top-1 accuracies on the evaluated benchmarks compared to classical \gls{bo} methods.
 This emphasizes the potential of \glspl{llm} as accessible, \gls{icl} optimizers when coupled with well-designed prompts.